ibexa/documentation-developer/docs/guide/search/elastic.md

     ## Extending Elasticsearch

-    To learn how to create custom Search Criteria, Sort Clauses and Facets for use with Elasticsearch, and ho to index custom data and manipulate the query, see [Elasticsearch extensibility](extend_elasticsearch.md).
+    To learn how to create custom Search Criteria, Sort Clauses and Facets for use with Elasticsearch, and how to index custom data and manipulate the query, see [Elasticsearch extensibility](extend_elasticsearch.md).